 form of behavioral modification — biofeedback training, pelvic floor muscle relaxation or the use of a bed wetting alarm.
 About 30 percent of children don't respond to behavioral modification techniques.
 For these patients, it's important to

 identify the specific cause of the bed wetting.
 Medical causes might include polyuria, small bladder or obstructive sleep apnea (OSA) — each requiring a different approach to treatment.
 The multiple causes and treatments of bed wetting underscore

 the importance of a multidisciplinary approach to care.
 At the Children's Hospital of Michigan, several pediatric subspecialists may be involved in the evaluation and treatment of each patient — including a pediatric urologist, nephrologist,

 psychologist and biofeedback specialist.
-Get more information on bed wetting.

 This conservative non-surgical therapy available through the Pediatric Urology Division at the Children's Hospital of Michigan aims to teach children how to relax the muscles necessary for effective urination and bowel movements.